areaDetector/ADPylon/docs/ADPylon/ADPylon.rst

 `ADPylon class`_ describes this class in detail.

 As it name implies, ADPylon_ uses the Basler Pylon_ library.
-It runs on Windows, and on Ubuntu Linux.
+It runs on Windows, and on many Linux with glibc 2.27+ and gcc 5.1+ (e.g. Ubuntu 18, RHEL 8.
+Debian 10).
+The header files and Windows import libraries are include, so it is ready to build for Windows.
+Because of the sheer size of the Linux libraries, they are not included.
+To build, unpacked the Linux SDK to ``/opt/pylon``, and define this in the areaDetector top level ``CONFIG_SITE.local`` file,

+   WITH_PYLON = YES
+   PYLON_INCLUDE = /opt/pylon/include
+   PYLON_LIB = /opt/pylon/lib

 Prior to using ADPylon with a specific camera model, the XML file must be read from the camera using the arv-tool utility, as described in the